Newsroom

 The final Recommendation was adopted by the Committee of Ministers in May 2022.
 It provides non-binding guidance for member States, building on the relevant case-law of the European Court of Human Rights and paying special attention to the online environment in which most of today’s hate speech can be found.
 Thematic factsheets on hate speech are issued regularly.

-Hate crime is partly covered by the Additional Protocol to the Budapest Convention on Xenophobia and Racism, and thus addresses cyberviolence motivated by certain biases, but not if motivated by other perceived characteristics such as gender, sexual orientation or disability.
+Hate crime is partly covered by the Additional Protocol to the Convention on Cybercrime (Budapest Convention), on Xenophobia and Racism, and thus addresses cyberviolence motivated by certain biases, but not if motivated by other perceived characteristics such as gender, sexual orientation or disability.
 The work of the Council of Europe and other organisations on discrimination and intolerance is also relevant.
 Key issues are the role of service providers and the question of hate speech versus free speech.
-A Committee of Experts on Combating Hate Crime (PC/ADI-CH) started its work in 2022.
+A Committee of Experts on Combating Hate Crime (PC/ADI-CH) prepared a comprehensive Committee of Ministers Recommendation on combating hate crime, adopted in May 2024.

 Free speech versus hate speech: